Your child's first few days at school - 6 top tips to make it a success!

 5. Communicate with teacher.

 New Covid restrictions reduce the possibilities of a "quick chat", but if there is something you need to discuss then it is best to make an appointment so you can sit down together and talk it through.
 It's difficult for a teacher to give you full attention with 24 others in the background!
 Wear a mask/covering when in school.

-If there is something going on at home that is having an effect on your child, then it is best to let the teacher know so they can keep an eye out and support the child.
+If there is something going on at home that is having an effect on your child, then it is best to let the teacher know so they can keep an eye on and support the child.
 The obvious things are bereavement or separation, but keep in mind that a child can be very upset by something you consider minor.
 Don’t feel that something is too insignificant to mention to the teacher.

 6. MOST IMPORTANTLY!